E019 Alican Noyan on Launching a Machine Learning Startup Developing Diagnostic Tools in Healthcare

 Today, he works for his own company, Ipsumio, where he uses machine learning to solve problems in physics and healthcare for research groups and companies.
-He juggles his time between small consultancy projects and long term projects that might lead to the development of new diagnostic methods in healthcare and incorporation of new startups in the future.
+He juggles his time between small consultancy projects and long-term projects that might lead to the development of new diagnostic methods in healthcare and the incorporation of new startups in the future.

 Alican’s LinkedIn profile: https://www.linkedin.com/in/mehmetalicannoyan/

 Alican’s recent work is mentioned in this episode: https://www.nature.com/articles/s41598-020-75546-z/

 The website of Ipsumio: https://www.ipsumio.com/

 The episode was recorded on September 13th, 2020.
 This material represents the speaker’s personal views and not the opinions of their current or former employer(s).